 Communication is the key to outperform your competition

-I have worked for small, medium, international and global enterprises over 15 years and I had the opportunity to manage teams in different countries.
+I have worked for small, medium, international and global enterprises for over 15 years and I had the opportunity to manage teams in different countries.
 This experience made me clear that managing people at work is the most difficult issue.

 David Parnell, a communication coach, says “People skills are, in short, the various attributes and competencies that allow one to play well with others.”
 In my opinion, strong communication skills are one of the most important people skills.

 Organizations recognize that more frequent and ongoing conversations are the key to performance management.
-At the same time, employees also demand a meaningful communication with their managers in order to feel engaged and productive at work.
+At the same time, employees also demand meaningful communication with their managers in order to feel engaged and productive at work.

 Unfortunately, the reality is completely different, many managers need to improve communication at work.
 In 2016 a survey conducted by Harris Poll with more than 2,000 US adults showed that a full 69% of managers said that they were scared to talk to their employees.
 It is alarming, right?